 The letter was minimally edited.
-After I submitted it and then looked at it again, I had hoped the editor would move the “in 1993” in the first sentence to make the timeline clearer, but no luck.
+I had hoped the editor would move the “in 1993” in the first sentence to make the timeline clearer, but no luck.
 Oh, well.
 The editor did delete three things.
 No surprise that my Oxford comma didn’t last, but I was surprised by the other two minor cuts, which I note in the letter the below.

 Public displays of support for Pfleger make it harder for child sex crime victims to come forward